JoshuaMart/ScopesExtractor/README.md

 <details>
   <summary>Intigriti - Failed to fetch program ...
 403</summary>

   Programs must be manually accepted on the Intigriti website in order to be able to consult them.
+You can set `NOTIFY_INTIGRITI_403_ERRORS=false` to skip Discord notifications for these 403 errors while still receiving notifications for other types of fetch errors.
 </details>

 <details>